Have you ever wondered if heart attacks always cause a loss of consciousness, even if for just a few moments?

 It’s mild and may produce a little chest pain and/or sudden shortness of breath.

-But these symptoms are short-lived, and if mild in degree, it won’t occur to the patient that they just had a heart attack, especially if they can explain it away by blaming it on stress or indigestion.
+But these symptoms are short-lived, and if the heart attack is mild in degree, it won’t occur to the patient that they just had this type of cardiac event, especially if they can explain it away by blaming it on stress or indigestion.

 Sometimes, a heart attack causes no symptoms, or a symptom such as transient shoulder pain that the person does not connect to the heart.